ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/validation.rst

 * The :ref:`documentation-validation` has been performed.

 If any of the checks are not satisfactory, the release must be delayed until resolved.

-Once all checks are passed, the release can be published in the production environment.
+Once all checks are passed, the safety manager digitally signs the release and the release can be published in the production environment.